COVID-19, Breastfeeding, Infant Feeding, and Breast Milk

 What Does the Science Tell Us?

 This repository is compiled by the Johns Hopkins Center for Humanitarian Health and provides an overview of what peer-reviewed journal articles currently state on COVID-19, breastfeeding, infant feeding, and breast milk.
 As the pandemic is ongoing, more and more research results are published.
 With this service, we aim to provide the user with a snapshot of what is published with updates every two weeks.
 We hope that you will learn and benefit from the articles presented here.

 UPDATE 7 April 2021: Since our last update Wednesday 24 March 2021, we have added 23 NEW publications for March (21 new), and January (2 new).

 All publications provide emerging evidence related to COVID-19 and

-- Breastfeeding and breast milk (including viral transmission issues)
+- Breastfeeding and breast milk (including viral transmission and vaccination issues)